 - Paper-based records and portable electronic devices, such as laptops, tablets and hard drives that contain personal data will be kept under lock and key when not in use.
-We endorse a clear desk policy. - Papers containing confidential personal data will not be left out on display when not in use unless there is a compelling lawful basis to do so e.g. Public Task to display Allergy information in the Medical Room - Passwords that are at least eight characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and pupils are reminded to change their passwords at regular intervals. - Encryption software is used to protect any devices such as Laptops, Tablets and USB Devices where saving to the hard drive is enabled. - Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected.
+We endorse a clear desk policy. - Papers containing confidential personal data will not be left out on display when not in use unless there is a compelling lawful basis to do so e.g. Public Task to display Allergy information in the Medical Room. - Passwords that are at least eight characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Those who utilise school-controlled devices or platforms are reminded to change their passwords at regular intervals. - Encryption software is used to protect any devices such as Laptops, Tablets and USB Devices where saving to the hard drive is enabled. - Employees, Pupils or Governors/Volunteers who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see School's Online & E- safety policy, ICT policy, user agreements and email use policy for further information) - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected.

-17. Disposal of records
+18. Disposal of records